Kathy Blanchette 1959 - 2020 - Obituary

 1/1

-Kathy Lynn Blanchette, 60, of Jacksonville, Illinois, died Tuesday, July 7, 2020, following a valiant and excruciating struggle with the automobile accident injuries that nearly killed her 18 years ago.
+Kathy Lynn Blanchette, 60, of Jacksonville died Tuesday, July 7, 2020, following a valiant and excruciating struggle with the automobile accident injuries that nearly killed her 18 years ago.

-Kathy is survived by her husband of 31 years, David P. Blanchette; daughter Belinda Meis, son-in-law Ryan, and grandchildren Jackson and Ella, all of Ames, Iowa; daughter Rhiannon Kustak, son-in-law Kevin, and grandchildren Jacob, Andrew and Abigayle, all of Tinley Park, Illinois; sister Karyn Hicks and brother-in-law Rusty of Decatur; brother Kris Templin and sister-in-law Venus of Jacksonville; and numerous aunts, cousins, nieces and nephews.
+Kathy is survived by her husband of 31 years, David P. Blanchette; daughter Belinda Meis, son-in-law Ryan and grandchildren Jackson and Ella, all of Ames, Iowa; daughter Rhiannon Kustak, son-in-law Kevin and grandchildren Jacob, Andrew and Abigayle, all of Tinley Park; sister Karyn Hicks and brother-in-law Rusty of Decatur; brother Kris Templin and sister-in-law Venus of Jacksonville; and numerous aunts, cousins, nieces and nephews.

-Kathy was born on November 5, 1959, in Jacksonville to Kenneth and Katherine Lippert Templin.
-She graduated from Routt High School and worked for many years for Capitol/EMI Records, where she proudly helped to produce the final products for many musical artists, including a new, up-and-coming singer named Garth Brooks.
+Kathy was born on Nov.
+5, 1959, in Jacksonville to Kenneth and Katherine Lippert Templin.
+She graduated from Routt High School and worked for many years for Capitol/EMI Records, where she proudly helped to produce its final products for many musical artists, including an up-and-coming new singer named Garth Brooks.
 Kathy later found her true calling as a daycare teacher, a dream career for her that was cut short by her 2002 automobile accident.
 She fondly remembered how her daycare students decorated her house when she was finally released from the hospital.

-Due to the pandemic and understanding that 50 people can be in the funeral home at one time, the family will meet friends at a walk through visitation from 4-6 p.m., Thursday, July 16, 2020, at the Buchanan & Cody Funeral Home in Jacksonville.
-Memorials are suggested to the Presbyterian Church Day Care Center of Jacksonville.
+Because of the pandemic and understanding that only 50 people can be in the funeral home at one time, the family will meet friends at a walk-through visitation from 4 to 6 p.m., Thursday, July 16, 2020, at Buchanan & Cody Funeral Home in Jacksonville.
+Memorials are suggested to The Presbyterian Church Day Care Center of Jacksonville.
 Condolences may be left at buchanancody.com.